Hire a Phoenix DUI Attorney that Can Help

 Contact Us For A Free Legal Consultation Today

-When charged with a DUI in Arizona, you face penalties from both the criminal court and the Arizona Motor Vehicle Division.
-The consequences of driving under the influence in Arizona are some of the harshest in the country, which is why it is important for you to have a skilled Phoenix DUI attorney on your side.
+When charged with a DUI in Arizona – including the areas around Phoenix such as Chandler, Scottsdale, or Peoria, you face penalties from both the criminal court and the Arizona Motor Vehicle Division.
+The consequences of driving under the influence in Arizona are some of the harshest in the country, especially if you try to flee the scene, which is why it is important for you to have a skilled Phoenix-based attorney on your side.
 They can help both minimize the penalties and clear your name.
 Scott David Stewart and his team of skilled criminal defense attorneys will work to defend your case, ensuring you receive the lowest penalties possible.
-Contact us today to set up a FREE case evaluation to discuss your legal options and learn how our Phoenix DUI Attorney Scott Stewart can help protect your rights and defend your future.
+Contact us today to set up a FREE case evaluation to discuss your legal options and learn how Scott Stewart can help protect your rights and defend your future.